iTAGNZ/iresapi/README.md

 }
 ```

-- "pretty" JSON formatting can be turned off by specifying `noPretty` in the query string:
+- "pretty" formatting can be turned off by specifying `noPretty` in the query string:

 `/api/v1/operators?token=YOURAPIACCESSTOKEN&noPretty`

 ```json
 {"code":200,"message":"","description":""}
 ```

+- Responses can be returned in XML format by appending `.xml` to the endpoint.
+Pretty formatting applies to XML also.

+`/api/v1/operators.xml?token=YOURAPIACCESSTOKEN`

 Here is an example of an API request URL to iRES.
 This resource will return a list of operators:

 `https://ires.co.nz/api/v1/operators?token=YOURAPIACCESSTOKEN`